Water Eliminator Removes Water

 Installing the WE-12

 The WE-12 Water Eliminator has a cylindrical injection molded nylon “skeleton” with several longitudinal and circumferential ribs.
 They are ultrasonically welded and surround a filter screen that contains the absorptive crystals.
 This construction retains its shape after the crystals have absorbed its full capacity of water.
-It will not deform or impeding removal from the tank opening.
+It will not deform or impede removal from the tank opening.
 Beware competing products that utilize a fiber or cloth bag with the crystals secured inside.
 There are often sharp edges on the inside of the fuel tank or on the chain that secures the fuel cap.
 These can rip the fiber and spill the crystals into the bottom of the tank.
 Also, the flexible bag does not constrain the expanding crystals.
 Sometimes they expand to a circumference larger than the tank opening.
 This makes removal difficult or impossible without ripping the cloth bag.

 Each Water Eliminator includes two lanyards with a loop on one end and a snap hook on the other.
 One lanyard is required for tanks up to 36 inches in height.
-Loop the lanyard to the WE-12 as shown below and connect the other end, using the snap hook, to the safety retention chain on the fuel cap.
+Loop the lanyard to the WE-12 as shown in the pictures to the left and connect the other end, using the snap hook, to the safety retention chain on the fuel cap.
 For tanks up to 78 inches in height, use the second lanyard to tether the WE-12 Water Eliminator.
 For tanks larger than 78 inches in height, use additional lanyards.
 The WE-12 Water Eliminator must lie flat on the bottom of the tank.
 A rod inside the WE-12 Water Eliminator provides weight and assures that the unit will stay on the bottom of the tank.

 Water Eliminator Cautions

-For optimal results we recommend to not use additives which contain water dispersants when using the Water Eliminator®.
+For optimal results, we recommend to not use additives which contain water dispersants when using the Water Eliminator®.
 The Water Eliminator® insert should be removed from the tank in less than sixty days.
 The manufacturer is not liable for damages resulting from improper use of the product.

 WARNING — ATTENTION — ADVERTENCIA